cs50dartmouth/cs50-dev/_README.md

 d12345x@plank:cs50-dev$
 ```

+Note how the prompt changed to reflect the new directory.
 From there, create or clone new git repositories for your coursework.

 ## More information

-Much more information about the systems we use in CS50, including links to many other resources, can be found on the [systems page](https://www.cs.dartmouth.edu/~kotz/cs50/Logistics/systems.html) of the course website.
+Much more information about the systems we use in CS50, including links to many other resources, can be found on the [systems page](https://www.cs.dartmouth.edu/~cs50/Logistics/systems.html) of the course website.